The Financial Aid Application Process

 Step 2: Investigate Sources of Aid

 Contact the financial aid office at your medical school to investigate available sources of financial aid.
 Be proactive; explore additional resources for scholarships and grants.
 You can begin by reviewing the (see the Grants, Fellowships and Scholarships tab) and the database.
 If you need loans to cover additional expenses, consider borrowing federal student loans.
 The Direct Unsubsidized Loan and the Direct PLUS Loan are federal loans.
 These are both unsubsidized loans, meaning the borrower is responsible for the interest that accrues on the loans; however, they have some of the best terms and conditions.
 Note: Applying for a loan requires a separate and different application from the FAFSA.

 Step 3: Apply Early

 Pay attention to deadlines – it is crucial!
 Obtain, read, complete, and turn in applications on time, preferably early.
 Occasionally, unexpected situations may arise that could delay your application.
 If you wait until the last minute to apply, you may not qualify for a financial aid offer simply because of a missed deadline.

 Step 4: Receive Your Award Letter

 Once the school’s financial aid office receives and processes your FAFSA results, you will then receive an award letter indicating the types of financial aid and amounts for which you are eligible.
 Follow the directions for accepting or declining the aid.
 If you are accepting the aid, and it includes student loans, pay particular attention to the information about when your loan funds will be available to you.

 Still Have Questions?

 If you are still uncertain about the financial aid application process, or if you have questions related to the financial aid offered at a specific medical school, contact the financial aid office at that school.
 The financial aid office is always a source of information for you.
-FIRST’sfact sheet can also provide you with additional guidance and topics to think about.
+FIRST’s fact sheet can also provide you with additional guidance and topics to think about.

 - You must re-apply each year for financial aid.
 Check with your medical school’s financial aid office about required forms and deadlines.